Gone, but not forgotten

 So, for a couple of weeks, I enjoyed the stereo tremolo sound.
 (I can’t say how many time I slipped on headphones and played Stevie Wonder’s “Living’ for the City,” listening to the Rhodes tremolo bounce from ear-to-ear.)
 But then I finally realized that it made no sense for me to own two Rhodes pianos — and my lovely Stage wasn’t going anywhere.
 So, I stored it, and thought about selling it for a nice profit.

-Ultimately, I decided to get some Good Keyboard Karma: I sold it to a friend in 2015 for my acquisition cost.
+Ultimately, I decided to get some more Good Keyboard Karma: I sold it to a friend for my acquisition cost.
 With some new sustain grommets and some action lubing, this will be a lovely piano.

-1966 U.S. Vox Continental: Now I certainly didn’t need two Vox Continentals, either.
+1966 U.S. Vox Continental: Now I certainly didn’t need another Vox Continental.
 And I wasn’t parting with my UK model.
 (Below, that’s the UK model on the left and the US model on the right.)

 I saw this one listed for a bargain price and bought it on the basis of a couple of bad photos and the seller’s description that it was untested.
 I figured I had lots of experience fixing my other Continental.
 So I drove a couple of hours to retrieve it.
 Cosmetically, it was a solid 8.5 out of 10.
 That’s fairly rare for a Continental, since they tended to be gigged hard.
 This was the U.S. model with wooden keys and the improved circuit board design, too.
 Had all its original parts, too.
 (Although no stand or pedal.)